 But never mind, when the parents are happy, the children are happy 🙂

 Moving on to 3-4th grade, when they could hardly write a proper paragraph about a subject related to their age, they were asked to write an essay about this historical event.
-Of course, with a drawing of the Greek flag on top or on the bottom.
-Every year it was a nightmare for me because I did not see the sense of it, given it was obvious this is a part of history that they were not yet able to understand.
+As a parent, I did not see the sense of it, given it was obvious this is a part of history that tour young children were not yet able to understand.
 When reading their essays, this became even more obvious.
 A waste of time, in my foreign eyes.

 Of course, I believe history is one of the most important lessons in schools, so no problem with the yearly repetition.
 But explaining World War II, the tempted invasion of Mussolini, his relation to Hitler, to an 8-11 year old, is not an easy thing to do.

-In the end, in Greece, it is not rare that a big part of the lessons are thought by the parents at home, or another family member, instead of in the classroom… Because we are not trained as primary teachers, it is for sure something we had decided not to do ourselves, but looking back now, we have actually regretted our decision.
+In the end, in Greece, it is not rare that a big part of the lessons are thought by the parents at home, or another family member, instead of in the classroom… Because we are not trained as primary teachers, it is for sure something we had decided not to do ourselves.
+Looking back now, we have actually regretted our decision.
 But anyway, that is another story…

-But then, two years ago, I was very amused to stumble upon one of the videos of Fisfis, a known Greek standup comedian, who had interviewed schoolchildren about their knowledge of Greek history, and not only…
+But then, some years ago, I was very amused to stumble upon one of the videos of Fisfis, a known Greek stand-up comedian, who had interviewed schoolchildren about their knowledge of Greek history, and not only…

 Lambros Fisfis keeps on creating upbeat, fun content, and I really like his humor.
 I felt it is also nice to share this video with anybody interested in learning Greek or learning more about Greece.
 In this video, instead of his usual stand-up comedy, Fisfis sits down with elementary school children to make small talk about – Greece!

 Actually, this video was very recognizable for me, and brought me back to the schoolyears of our children.